LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

 At the end of the first line is a *comment*.
 It starts with ``//`` and ends at the end of the same line.
-It is ignored by the compiler.
-It is there for humans, hopefully to add something that helps understanding of the program.
+The compiler ignores it.
+It is there for humans, ideally to add something that helps explain the program.

 We have two assignment statements.
 The values to assign are given by arithmetic expressions on the right side of the equal signs.
-It looks pretty much like regular math, except in math class you may be used to only having one letter names for variables, unlike ``length``, ``width``, and ``HEIGHT``.
+It looks pretty much like regular math, except in math class you may be used to only having one-letter names for variables, unlike ``length``, ``width``, and ``HEIGHT``.

 The tradeoff for allowing multiple character names is that multiplication must have an explicit operation symbol.
-The symbol used for multiplication in C# is ``*`` an asterisk.
+The symbol used for multiplication in C# is ``*``, an asterisk.
 The ``+`` and parentheses serve their normal mathematical purpose.
 In the sample run, the value of ``2 * (length + width) * HEIGHT`` is